-L# - The Index (zero based) of the lens to use, in reference to the lens choices available from the drop down list in the Optimet Laser Scan software.
+Changes the active lens for the Optimet laser digitizing hardware.
+L# - The index (zero based) of the lens to use, in reference to the lens choices available from the drop down list in the Optimet Laser Scan software.

-L800 Disable Probe Disables the touch probe.
+L800 Disable Probe Disables the e touch probe.

-L801 Enable Probe Enables the touch probe.
-Stone motion when contacts an object
+L801 Enable Probe Enables the e touch probe.
+Stops motion when contacts an object.

-L802 Scan Given Rectangle - L802 X# Y# I# Scans a given rectangle XY with an increment of I in and up/down, and side-to-side style scan.
-(Use automatic scan)
+L802 Scan Given Rectangle - L802 X# Y# I# Scans a given rectangle XY with an increment of I in and up/dov -- --